 To build and reap.
-A symbol forged in flame To give the promise of a world to be,
+A symbol forged in flame

+To give the promise of a world to be,

-By workers reared in revolution's name This is the sign so rugged and so bold and a second the second s
+By workers reared in revolution's name.

+This is the sign so rugged and so bold

-That tells the toilers of a purpose true: The sickle is to cut away the old,
+That tells the toilers of a purpose true:

-The mighty hammer is to build the new!
+The sickle is to cut away the old, The mighty hammer is to build the new!

--HENRY REICH.
-JR.
+-HENRY REICH, JR.

 Let us not enter here into the probable actual motives of the union "leaders" in this peculiar new strike strategy of theirs.
 That should be discussed.
 But the question now is relief.
 Miners are starving.
 They are leaving the country.
-They are driven by the hungry crics of children to enter other indus-tries in which they toil as unskilled workers, draw-ing low wages and glutting a labor market already too full.
-The whole labor more the indused by too full.
+They are driven by the hungry cries of children to enter other industries in which they toil as unskilled workers, drawing low wages and glutting a labor market already too full.
 The whole labor movement is injured by this condition, not just the miners' strike.
-And the whole labor movement, because of the solidarity of labor, without which nothing can be gained by any section of the working class, and because the mag-nitude of the strike directly affects other industries, and thus directly affects workers in them, is in-terested in seeing that the miners get relief and win their strike.
-Except, apparently, Lewis and company company.
+And the whole labor movement, because of the solidarity of labor, without which nothing can be gained by any section of the working class, and because the magnitude of the strike directly affects other industries, and thus directly affects workers in them, is interested in seeing that the miners get relief and win their strike.
+Except, apparently, Lewis and company.

 The rank and file miners, operating through the lower units of the organization, have practically been driven to seek relief through other channels than the officials.
-They have realized their rela-tion to other parts of the working class, and have just begun to create machinery for appealing di-rectly to union and fraternal organizations.
-The rank and file relief organizations center in Pennsylvania, though some progress has been made in Illinois:
+They have realized their relation to other parts of the working class, and have just begun to create machinery for appealing directly to union and fraternal organizations.

+The rank and file relief organizations center in Pennsylvania, though some progress has been made in Illinois.